Layne has fostered kittens and worked in animal shelters for over eight years.

 Eye Infections in Newborn Kittens

 Kittens are absolutely adorable.
-Unfortunately, they are prone to respiratory and eye infections because of their fragile state, especially if they are in a high-stress environment such as an animal shelter.
+Unfortunately, they are prone to respiratory and eye infections because of their fragile state, especially if they are in a high-stress environment, such as an animal shelter.
 Being someone who has both fostered orphaned kittens and worked in animal shelters for over 6 years, keeping kitten eyes clean is an important task.
-So what indicates an infection?

 - Eye and nasal discharge (green, yellow, brown, pus)